brightigiemokha/bliss_fashion_world/README.md

 ## **Already Implemented**
   - Ability for the user to add their comments / reviews
-  - Use some kind of text censoring API, to make censoring of the reports automated
   - Add email required, working email verification and password recovery
   - Gmail signin / restration obtions
   - GitHub sign in button on Register page
+  - Footer
+  - contact us
+  - link to developer